52North/sos4R/DEV-README.md

 devtools::test()
 ```

-or by clicking the "Check" button in RStudio.
+or by clicking the "Check" button in RStudio (which does more than just running the tests!).

 ## Add features